 In mid-1995, Federated Genetics, headquartered in Ithaca, N.Y., 21st Century Genetics and Noba, Inc. began representing each other in their respective marketing areas.
 In 1996, Federated Genetics was renamed Genex Cooperative, Inc. and became the third A.I. organization to join CRI.

-In 1999, CRI delegates voted to consolidate the three A.I. subsidiaries into a single organization called Genex Cooperative, Inc. Since, Genex has provided bovine semen, service and programs throughout the United States and Canada.
-CRI's International Division has provided similar products across the globe.
+In 1999, CRI delegates voted to consolidate the three A.I. subsidiaries into a single organization called Genex Cooperative, Inc. Since then, Genex has provided bovine semen, service and programs throughout the United States and Canada.
+The International Marketing Division has provided similar products across the globe.

-Also in 1999, Central Livestock Association, a livestock marketing organization headquartered in South St. Paul, Minnesota, became the third CRI subsidiary; however, in 2011 following a positive vote by delegates, CRI restructured Central Livestock as a company of Genex.
+In 1999, Central Livestock Association, a livestock marketing organization headquartered in South St. Paul, Minnesota, became the third CRI subsidiary.
+In 2011 following a positive vote by delegates, CRI restructured Central Livestock as a company of Genex.
 The Central Livestock headquarters remains in South St. Paul.

 MOFA Global assists customers around the globe in achieving success by developing and effectively supporting the use of advanced assisted reproduction technologies through superior quality products and customer service.